JacobEverly/Interactive-Lab-Hub/Lab 5/README.md

 ##### Interaction being prototyped:

 Have a system that can detect when water is boiling.
 This can be used when cooking pasta or rice as you need to boil water for both.
+For now we will just use the system for cooking pasta.

+What the system will do is monitor the noise from the pot of water and once a threshold is met will alert the chef to put that pasta in.
+Once the chef says "The pasta is in".
+The system will then start a 10 minute timer and at the end of the timer alert the cook when the pasta is finished.

 ##### Context ( Situational )

 Who is involved:
+A Cook and the pasta they want to make.

 What is making noise:
+The boiling pot of water that is intended to be used to make pasta.

 When:
+During the meal being prepared by the chef

 Where:
+In the kitchen or wherever the meal is being prepared.

 ##### Presense ( Intent )

 Task Goals:
+To inform the cook of when the water is ready, so they can throw the pasta in and cook it.

 When to stand out:
+When the water is ready for the pasta to be thrown in

 When to blend in:
+All the other times when the cook is cooking.

 ##### Behavior ( Reaction )

 Implicit Behaviors:
+    -Measuring the noise coming from the pot
+    -Starting timer for when the pasta is thrown in

 Explicit Behaviors:
+    -Letting the cook know when the water is ready for the pasta -Letting the cook know when the pasta is done.

 **\*\*\*Describe and detail the interaction, as well as your experimentation here.\*\*\***